A taste of politics

-Please see the politics and current affairs section on our website for other politics courses, dates and further details: https://www.citylit.ac.uk/courses/history-culture-and-writing/history/politics-and-current-affairs.
+Please see the politics and current affairs section other politics courses, dates and further details.
+Your tutor will also share with you a pamphlet.

 Martin Ottovay Jorgensen is a historian by education (BA, MA and PhD in Denmark and Belgium).
-Overall, his research focuses on how forms of international cooperation were new international undertakings but also reflected deeper imperial practices that lingered on long after decolonization in various ways.
-As a university teacher, he has taught courses on world and global history; imperial and colonial history; the history of international organisations; peace and conflict; global issues and international relations as well as how memory is an active dimension in community-building, society, politics, international relations, conflict as well as corporate branding.
-Perhaps more importantly, Martin sees the active promotion of robust historical thinking as both a democratic practice of vital importance to the maintenance and continued strengthening of democracy and thus society as a whole.
-At City Lit, Martin combines these interests with his student-centric approach that aims to both promote history as a socially relevant way of thinking and give each class and course a horizon beyond itself.
+As a teacher in higher ediucation and further education, he has taught courses on world and global history; African history, Asian history, imperial and colonial history; the history of international organisations; peace and conflict; global issues and international relations as well as how memory is an active dimension in community-building, society, politics, international relations, conflict as well as corporate branding.
+At City Lit, Martin heads the Department of History, Politics, Philosophy and Sience and teaches across history and politics.
+He strives to promote history as a socially relevant way of thinking and to give each class and course a horizon beyond itself.
+Perhaps more importantly, Martin sees the active promotion of robust historical thinking as a democratic practice of vital importance to both the workings of our democracy and the embracing and valuing our multi-cultural and diverse society.